Farahani-Ali/Calcium-Imaging/README.md

 Spike is defined as any "non-decreasing" sequence of values (of a neuron's brighness) that meets two following requirements:
 1. difference of the highest and lowest number of sequence is greater or equal to .1
 2. the highest number is greater than 1.2

+## AreaUnderCurve class

+Finds the area under curve and above brighness of 1.
+Bellow line 1 a cell is considered as dead so we ignore anything bellow that.

+## Slope class

+finds the slope between the cell before treatment and the pick afterwards